schlackt/DHM-deconvolution/image-deconvolution-master/README.md

 This plugin implements the Wiener deconvolution method, which amounts to dividing out the PSF in Fourier space.
 The plugin assumes that the image to be deconvolved is currently open.
 This image can either be a 4D hyperstack (if deconvolving in time), or a single 3D image.
-There are four inputs:
+There are 10 inputs:
 * **Output Image:** Dropbox to select the output image type (8-, 16-, or 32-bit).
+* **Invert Images?:** If checked, the plugin will invert the blurred image and PSF before deconvolving.
+The result and original image are both inverted again after deconvolution.
+* **Get Signal-to-Noise?:** If checked, the plugin will prompt the user to define the SNR by drawing regions of interest.
+If unchecked, the plugin will prompt the user to enter a custom number.
+  * **Noise:** Prompt to select a noisy region of the open image.
+  * **Signal:** Prompt to select a signal in the open image.
+  * **Beta:** Custom number to avoid division by zero if "Get Signal-to-Noise" is unchecked.
+  It should be small but nonzero.
+* **Normalize PSF?:** If checked, the PSF will be normalized so that all of its pixels add to 1.
+* **Minimize Error?:** If checked, the plugin will attempt to minimize the error of the deblurred image by adjusting how the PSF is scaled.
+As currently designed, this feature will only find a local minima (not necessarily the absolute minimum).
+* **Display Error?:** If checked, the plugin will display the error of the deblurred image in a dialog box after deconvolution.
 * **PSF:** Dialog to open the PSF image.
 This should be a 3D image with the same dimensions as the image to be deconvolved.
-* **Noise:** Prompt to select a noisy region of the open image.
-* **Signal:** Prompt to select a signal in the open image.

-First, the plugin asks for the desired output image type.
+First, the plugin asks for the parameters above.
 Then, a dialog appears asking the user to navigate to the PSF image.
 This should be a 3D image with the same dimensions as the image to be deconvolved.
 The central z-plane on both the PSF and blurred image should be the focal plane.

-Once the PSF is selected, a dialog will appear asking the user to select a noisy region of the blurred image.
+Once the PSF is selected, a dialog will appear asking the user to select a noisy region of the blurred image (if "Get Signal-to-Noise" was checked).
 This can be done by drawing a ROI of any shape around a noisy area and selecting “OK.”
 Then, a similar dialog will appear asking the user to draw another ROI around a region that contains a signal.
 The plugin will then carry out the deconvolution and open the deconvolved image.
-Note that this plugin assumes signal is darker than noise, so the signal takes on lower values than the background.
-If this is not the case for the image being deconvolved, then the blurred image should be inverted before running the plugin.

 ## ER-Decon